Measuring the influence of beliefs in belief networks: Measuring node influence

-All three conditions taken together enable a belief to constrain the majority of other nodes in the network through direct or indirect couplings.

 Although many new centrality metrics have developed in the last decade, not many of them have been used in the existing applications in network science in general \citep{wanSurveyCentralityMetrics2021}, and particularly in belief networks literature, where strength, betweenness and closeness centrality are almost exclusively used, including some of the specific variations of those measures such as network loadings \citep{christensenEquivalencyFactorNetwork2021}.
 In biological measurements of node influence, it was shown that single simple centrality measure cannot identify influential nodes in a statistically significant way \citep{delrioHowIdentifyEssential2009}.
-Given our description of node influence in a belief network, in order gain reliable measurement the influence measure has to capture both local and global properties.
-Local centrality metrics measure the centrality of a node based on its local neighborhood topology and usually represent some variation of node degree centrality \citep{wanSurveyCentralityMetrics2021}.
-On the other hand, global information in centrality measures is obtained through an iterative process, starting from the node's neighborhood and spreading through the entire network.
+Therefore, if we want to measure influence with a signle metrics, it needs to capture both local and global information.

 K-shell is one of the most important node ranking methods used in social network analysis which is based on both types of information \citep{majiSystematicSurveyInfluential2020}.
 It describes node's influence starting from node's local information (degree) and iteratively incorporates the global network information \citep{kitsakIdentificationInfluentialSpreaders2010}.
-The basic idea of this approach is that nodes which are positioned in the core of the network have higher spreading capabilities than those with high node centrality as measured with the classic network centrality measures such as degree centrality, betweenness centrality and closeness centrality.
+The basic idea of this approach is that nodes which are positioned in the core of the network have higher spreading capabilities than those with high node centrality as measured with the classic network centrality measures.
 The key idea of this approach is to assign an integer value, called k-shell value, which would be representative of node's position within the network in relation to its connectivity patterns.

 The initial step of the k-shell algorithm is to remove all nodes in the network whose degree $k = 1$ and keep removing nodes whose degree $k \leq 1$ after accounting for the updated degrees of nodes given the previous removals.
 This process continues until there are no nodes in the network with degree $k \leq 1$.
 All the removed nodes at this point are being assigned with the k-shell value 1.
 Then the procedure is repeated with incremented k-shell values of 2, 3, and so on.
 A node with a higher k-shell value is located in a more central position in the network.